90sCraig/Twitch-ChatGPT/README.md

 + Twitch follow response
 + Twitch sub/re-sub/gift sub response
 + Twitch raid announcement
++ **Bot timeout** - Triggered via a channel points redemption.
++ **Backseat warning** - Activated with a chat/whisper command, helps in maintaining chat etiquette.
++ **Language Warning** - Automatically triggers a warning when a predefined inappropriate word is detected in the chat.
++ **Response Length Control** - Now you can control the length of each action's response using the outputLength variable; specify the number of characters in the response instead of using tokens.

 ## Why Twitch-ChatGPT?
 Twitch-ChatGPT introduces a unique and engaging element to Twitch streams.
 Instead of repeating the same canned responses, ChatGPT allows for the generation of dynamic, context-appropriate responses, boosting viewer engagement and stream quality.
 This project aims to make this powerful tool easily accessible and integratable into your streams by providing a single point of reference for all ChatGPT interactions.